 A Social Feed pulls data in real-time using an API, but when you embed a post, it remains fixed until you change it or embed more posts!

 The good thing about Social Embeds is that you can easily avoid the hassle of creating an API or connecting your account.
-If you want a video guide, here’s one on how you can add a Social Feed to your website.
+If you want a video guide, here’s one on how to embed Instagram feed wordpress:

 5. Start Customizing Your Widget!